- 1 cup coconut butter

 Coconut butter helps to make this easy peanut butter fudge flavorful and chewy, too.
 It’s made from ground coconut meat and has a variety of benefits, including helping you lose weight, keep infections at bay and boost immunity.
 (1, 2, 3) The healthy fats in this and the coconut oil make this peanut butter fudge a great snack option if you’re on a ketogenic diet (just substitute the maple syrup for stevia).

-While the peanut butter in this fudge recipe gives it some protein, you can easily add even more and make this fudge a great post-workout snack by adding in peanut butter flavored bone broth protein powder.
+While the peanut butter in this fudge recipe gives it some protein, you can easily add even more and make this fudge a great post-workout snack by adding in peanut butter-flavored protein powder made from bone broth.

 Peanut Butter Fudge Recipe Nutrition Facts

 This recipe for peanut butter fudge makes about 10 servings.
 One serving contains approximately: (4)

 How to Make This Peanut Butter Fudge Recipe

 Since this peanut butter fudge takes so little time to prepare, let’s get it going!

 First, add all of the ingredients to the food processor.
 I start with the coconut butter and coconut oil.

 Next, I add in the peanut butter.

 Then, I add in the maple syrup.
 You can do this in any order you like, though.
 Don’t forget the protein powder if you choose to use it!